Osama446/React-Naive/README.md

       also adding the .android or .ios to a component before the .js will make react automatically know what to call internally so we can have components that only work on ios or only on android.

+  10. when passing parameters through different screens we can use the useRoute hook to get the route paramters in a component that is not named as a screen in the app js         file